 13) Here, we've climbed down the mountain roughly in the same direction as we climbed up, and come to a rocky lookout.

-- The lower photos are zooming in onto the unnamed mountain and Mt Touwouwan.
+- Middle pic: Zooming in onto the unnamed mountain

 15) Coming down from the lookout and looking back at it.

 To the pagodas on north-western slope of Mt Towinhingy

 From the rocky lookout in photos #13, #14 and #15, instead of retracing our steps by descending east to the car, we go west instead to explore the pagodas there.

 16) On the way to the pagodas, we encounter plenty of cliffs/rock formations.
 By comparison, the side we climbed up the mountain (east side) seems quite tame.

 - The two lower photos are continuation to the right/left of each other.